Regulations for Greenhouse Gas Emissions from Passenger Cars and Trucks

 As part of the 2017-2025 standards rulemaking, EPA made a regulatory commitment to conduct a Midterm Evaluation of the longer-term standards for model years 2022-2025, in coordination with NHTSA and the California Air Resources Board.

-Following conclusion of the mid-term evaluation, NHTSA and EPA propose to amend the Corporate Average Fuel Economy (CAFE) and greenhouse gas emissions standards for passenger cars and light trucks and establish new standards, covering model years 2021 through 2026.
+In April 2020, NHTSA and EPA amended the Corporate Average Fuel Economy (CAFE) and greenhouse gas emissions standards for passenger cars and light trucks and established new less stringent standards, covering model years 2021 through 2026.

 - Final Rule: One National Program on Federal Preemption of State Fuel Economy Standards